Redbu11dev/UnitPlates/README.md

 (NOTE: I do not wish to clutter the addon logic with many config options, I will only be keeping minimal amount of options)

 TODO list:
-- Threat
+- Totem icons are untested much yet, will probably need to fix it a bit
+- Did not test it in party/raid yet, will probably have to adjust for these cases
+- Did not have time to test with pets, but should be working (if not, I will fix when I am able to)
+- Add hunter pet happines indicator (only for your own pet, and only if not happy)
+- Add threat display (at least minimal indication - 0/100 %)
+- More range indicators - melee / throwing / shooting , maybe spells as well
 - More buffs/debuffs (currently can only show as much as there are in local library, but the library is based on shaguplates - so at the very least no less that shaguplates can show)
-- Hunter pet happines indicator (only for your own pet, and only if not happy)

 Features: